microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Get-MgPolicyRoleManagementPolicyAssignment.md

 # Get-MgPolicyRoleManagementPolicyAssignment

 ## SYNOPSIS
-Get the details of a role management policy assignment including the policy and rules associated with the Azure AD role.
+Get the details of a policy assignment in PIM that's assigned to Azure AD roles or group membership or ownership.
+This API is available in the following national cloud deployments.

 ## SYNTAX